thirsmunk/airbnb/README.md

-# Data Science for Finance
+# Data Science for Finance - London Business School MFA21
 ## Final Group Project

 Scraped listings from AirBnB Istanbul to answer research questions by EDA and statistical analysis